thekiranmahajan/ansrauct/README.md

    - also export them them from respective index.js file in order to import them in our data files.

 6. Dynamic Data:

    - Update content in `src/data` for Videos, Courses, Resources, etc.
    - Import newly added assets and save

+7. Changing color palate according to client:
+   - Go to `tailwind.config.js` file and change the primary and secondary custom colors with new hex codes under colors object.

 ### Build for Production